torum/Image-viewer/README.md

 Specify window should stay on top (default off):
 "-y on" or "--stayOnTop=on"
 "-y off" or "--stayOnTop=off"

+Help shows About dialog.
+"-h" or "--help"

 Useage:
-$ ImageViewer -i 2 -f on
+$ ImageViewer -i 2 -f on -o on -e off